smridhibhat/Gossip-Stimulator/readme.md

 # Gossip Protocol

 # Team Members:
-This project is completed by Smridhi Bhat, UFID: 26010147 and Anuj Singh Koli, UFID: 97977572
+This project is completed by Smridhi Bhat and Anuj Singh Koli

 COP5615: Project 2